Updated 16 April 2026

 Squarespace domain (yoursite.squarespace.com)

 Your trial site lives at a squarespace.com subdomain.
-This is publicly accessible if you share the link, but it is not indexed by search engines.
+It is publicly accessible if you share the link, but it is not indexed by search engines.

 Analytics dashboard

 View traffic analytics, popular content, search keywords, and geographic data.
-During the trial, this will mostly show your own visits, but you can see how the dashboard works.
+During the trial, this will mostly show your own visits, but you can see how the advanced analytics dashboard works.

 E-commerce setup